Beinn Tulaichean

 The name Beinn Tulaichean translates from Scottish Gaelic as “Mountain of the Hillocks”.

 Beinn Tulaichean is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.